drgammelgaard/research/README.md

 - cpr_sex_function.R
 - date_convert_function.R
 - dob_extract_cpr_function.R

+All of these commands are written to work with the Danish Central Person Registry (CPR) numbers of the format ddmmyy-xxxx.

+# Further research

+In need of a suitable function to perform the chi-squared test of Hardy-Weinberg-equillibrium in my study poppulation, I ended up writing my own.
+It also contains a few summarise functions.
+This is actually the function I am most proud of, as it represents an actual universal test for both bi- and triallelic sustems in non-sexcromosome genes.

 - hwe_fun.R
--- This is actually the function I am most proud of, as it represents an actual universal test.

-All of these commands are written to work with the Danish Central Person Registry (CPR) numbers of the format ddmmyy-xxxx.